 Indian Trail Homecoming Parade Route

-This year’s Homecoming Parade will take place on TBD.
+This year’s Homecoming Parade will take place on Friday, October 14th.
 The Parade will start at 5:30 PM.
-Line up for the parade will be at the KENOSHA YMCA lot and the parade will follow the traditional route.
+Line up for the parade will be at the KENOSHA YMCA lot at 5:00 sharp and the parade will follow the traditional route.
 Groups may participate through building a float, decorating a crazy car, or walking.

 Staging at the Kenosha YMCA.

 East on 53rd Street to 68th Ave.

 South to 54th Street.

 West on 54th Street.